Skip to content

 You can chain multiple converters.
 Each one is applied in sequence:

-from pyrit.converter import (
+from pyrit.prompt_converter import (

 ROT13Converter,